chauser/SerialToKbd/README.md

 try launching SerialToKbd from a command prompt and passing the COM port name (e.g. COM1) as a parameter:
     SerialToKbd COM1

-You can test whether the MiniMicr, SerialToKbd, and other apps on your computer are working by opening NotePad or WordPad and placing the cursor in it.
+You can test whether the MiniMicr and SerialToKbd are working by opening NotePad or WordPad and placing the cursor in it.
 Then scan a check: you should see the check information appear as characters in the document.